HaharDIK/final-project-devops/README.md

-This repository contains the files required for the peer-graded final assignment. belongs to Nihal Pardeshi
+This repository contains the files required for the peer-graded final assignment. belongs to Nihal Pardeshi can be edited and deployed via VS code
 ## Files
 - LICENSE → Apache 2.0 license
 - README.md → This file